The genocide of the Tutsi in Rwanda

 EXHIBITION SITE

-The Ibuka Association: Memory, Justice and Support for Survivors
+The Ibuka association: Memory, Justice and support for survivors

-The Ibuka association, officially "Ibuka – Memory, Justice and Support for the Survivors", is a non-governmental organization that works to commemorate the genocide of the Tutsi in Rwanda, Justice for those responsible for genocidal crimes and support for survivors of the 1994 massacres.
-“Ibuka” in Kinyarwanda means “remember”.
+The association Ibuka, officially "Ibuka – Memory, Justice and Support for the Survivors", is a non-governmental organization that works for the memory of the genocide of the Tutsi in Rwanda, justice for those responsible for genocidal crimes and support for the survivors of the massacres perpetrated in 1994.
+'Ibuka', in Kinyarwanda means 'Remember'.

-IBUKA FRANCE WEBSITE
+SITE OF IBUKA FRANCE